Mohs Surgeons Leading the Future:

 - Leadership of Self (self-awareness, communication skills, conflict resolution, etc.)

-- Leading Others (influencing with and without authority, team/work group management, giving and receiving feedback, etc.)
+- Leading Others (influencing with and without authority; diversity, equity, and inclusion; team development, giving and receiving feedback, etc.)

-- Leading within a System (leading with vision, leading change, strategic media engagement, advocacy, data interpretation, etc.)
+- Leading within a System (leading with vision, leading change, stakeholder analysis, advocacy, etc.)